nahuel242/documentation/docs/Using Randomness/v2-adhoc/get-a-random-number.md

 1. Click the **Deploy** button to deploy your contract on-chain.
 MetaMask opens and asks you to confirm the transaction.

 1. After you deploy your contract, copy the address from the **Deployed Contracts** list in Remix.
-Before you can request randomness from VRF v2, you must fund your consumer contract with enough LINK tokens in order to request for randomness.
+Before you can request randomness from VRF v2, you must fund your consuming contract with enough LINK tokens in order to request for randomness.
 Next, [fund your contract](#fund-your-contract).

 ## Fund Your Contract

-Requesting for randomness will fail unless your consumer contract has enough LINK.
+Requesting for randomness will fail unless your consuming contract has enough LINK.
 Learn how to [Acquire testnet LINK](/docs/acquire-link/) and [Fund your contract](/docs/fund-your-contract/).
 For this example, funding with 2 LINK should be sufficient.

 ## Request random values